 Number of sites in 32 cities

 Students have participated in Chef Bruno’s Hospitality Academy.

 Meet Chef Bruno Serato

-The only chef in the world serving 1,400 underprivileged children warm dinners, every night.
-Named one of CNN’s 10 Heroes of the Year and featured in magazines (People, Elle, Vogue, Riviera), television (“CBS Evening News, ” CNN, Univision) and newspapers (New York Times, Los Angeles Times, OC Register) countless times.
+The only chef in the world serving 5,055 underprivileged children warm meals, every day.
+Named one of CNN’s 10 Heroes of the Year and featured in magazines (People, Elle, Vogue, Riviera), television (CBS Evening News, CNN, Univision) and newspapers (New York Times, Los Angeles Times, OC Register) countless times.
 He was honored on the steps of the U.S. Capitol with a humanitarian award and perhaps his highest honor was being knighted by the Italian Government, earning him the title, Sir Bruno Serato.
 Today, he continues to run his highly successful Italian steakhouse and extends his generosity to many other nonprofits besides Caterina’s Club.